fortinet/azure-templates/FortiGate/A-Single-VM/README.md

 - The template will deploy Standard F2s VMs for this architecture.
 Other VM instances are supported as well with a minimum of 2 NICs.
 A list can be found [here](https://docs.fortinet.com/document/fortigate/6.4.0/azure-cookbook/562841/instance-type-support)
 - Licenses for Fortigate
   - BYOL: A demo license can be made available via your Fortinet partner or on our website.
 These can be injected during deployment or added after deployment.
-Purchased licenses need to be registered on the [Fortinet support site] (http://support.fortinet.com).
+Purchased licenses need to be registered on the [Fortinet support site](http://support.fortinet.com).
 Download the .lic file after registration.
 Note, these files may not work until 30 minutes after it's initial creation.
   - PAYG or OnDemand: These licenses are automatically generated during the deployment of the FortiGate systems.
 - The password provided during deployment must need password complexity rules from Microsoft Azure:
   - It must be 12 characters or longer